Our team

 We focus on investigating mechanisms of gene regulation during the formation of the face – one of the most fascinating and complex anatomical structures that forms during development.
 Our faces play incredibly important roles in perceiving the world, communicating with others, and contributing to our sense of self.
 The face forms during a relatively short window of development by complex morphological processes making it highly sensitive to genetic and environmental perturbation.
 Indeed, many human syndromes are associated with a characteristic facial appearance, with around one third of reported birth defects having a facial component.

 Genes are packets of information housed in our chromosomes that encode the information to make proteins that carry out many functions of the cell, and we have around 20,000 genes in our genome.
-However, only 1% of our genomes codes for information to make genes.
+However, only 1% of our genome codes for information to make genes.
 In the lab, we are fascinated by the remaining 99% of our genetic material that is referred to as non-coding, and that instead of being ’junk’ contains a lot of important regulatory information.
 As an example, regulatory elements called enhancers reside in the non-coding portion of the genome and act to modulate when genes are turned on and off in a cell-type specific manner.
 In our previous work, we identified and characterised some extremely long-range enhancers that regulate an important developmental gene called SOX9 and we implicated loss of these elements in a human craniofacial disorder called Pierre Robin sequence.